szczyglis-dev/js-ai-body-tracker/README.md

 tracker.run('camera'); // run
 ```
-The repository includes a sample application illustrating the operation and use of the library.
+The repository includes a sample application that illustrates the operation and use of the library.

 ## Usage step by step

-First, you need to define two HTML elements: video and canvas:
+First, you need to define two HTML elements: a video and a canvas:

 ```html
 <canvas id="canvas" width="500" height="500"></canvas>